Rail transport in Poland: Broad-gauge railways

-The network is standard gauge except for the Linia Hutnicza Szerokotorowa (literally meaning "Broad Gauge Metallurgy Line", but typically known by its abbreviation LHS) and a few short stretches near border crossings.
-The LHS to Sławków is the longest broad-gauge line, single track, almost 400 km long, from the Ukrainian border just east of Hrubieszów.
+The network is standard gauge except for the Linia Hutnicza Szerokotorowa (LHS) lit.
+'Broad Gauge Metallurgy Line' and a few short stretches near border crossings.
+LHS to Sławków is the longest broad-gauge line, single track, almost 400 km long, from the Ukrainian border just east of Hrubieszów.
 It is the westernmost broad gauge line connected to the system of the former Soviet Union.

 Since the 2022 Russian invasion of Ukraine, there are proposed to build more broad-gauge lines in and around Poland.
-Linia Hutnicza Szerokotorowa westward extension from Slawkow via Gliwice, Gorlitz, Jena, Paderborn and Oberhausen to Amsterdam and Rotterdam, and branch to Hamburg, and new broad-gauge link from Ukrainian border via Chelm, Lublin, Bialystok and Suwalki to Mockai (Lithuania) and branch to Gdansk Port.
+LHS westward extension from Slawkow via Gliwice, Gorlitz, Jena, Paderborn and Oberhausen to Amsterdam and Rotterdam, and branch to Hamburg, and new broad-gauge link from Ukrainian border via Chelm, Lublin, Bialystok and Suwalki to Mockai (Lithuania) and branch to Gdansk Port.

 Operators

 PKP Group

 Polish State Railways (PKP), a state-owned corporate group and part of the PKP Group conglomerate, is the main provider of railway services, holding an almost complete monopoly on long-distance passenger services.
 It is both supported and partly funded by the government.

 There are three main PKP companies: